SharvinT/Discord_Clone/README.md

 4. Configuring the Firebase for Authentication and for cloud storage.
 5. After completing the development, deploy it in the Firebase.
 6. Then implementing the Back-end using the Node js with Express js and MongoDB.
-7. Hosing the backend(Node js) in Heroku and Entire project in firebase hosing.
+7. Hosing the backend(Node js) in Heroku and host entire project in firebase hosing.

 ## Available Scripts